TrovoLtd/BowlingGameKata/COMMIT_1.md

 <span style="color:green">**TESTS PASS GREEN**</span>

-There will be one passing test (the Test1 test created in the default UnitTest.cs file, which just has Assert.Pass in it).
+TestGutterGame in BowlingGameTests just has Assert.Pass in it for now.

+9. Setup a Game class in TestGutterGame.
+Press **Shift / CTRL + B**, but the build fails as there's no class called Game yet.

 ## First Test